MaartenGr/BERTopic/docs/faq.md

 is quite computationally consuming and might impact memory.
 Setting `calculate_probabilities` to False could similarly help.

-If the problem still persists, then this could be an issue related to your available memory.
-Processing millions of documents is quite computationally expensive and sufficient RAM is necessary.
+If the problem persists, then this could be an issue related to your available memory.
+The processing of
+millions of documents is quite computationally expensive and sufficient RAM is necessary.

 ## **I have only a few topics, how do I increase them?**